In this section:

 The dialog box Configure Remote Python Interpreter opens:

-- In the Configure Remote Python Interpreter dialog box, do one of the following:
+- In the Configure Remote Python Interpreter dialog box, do one of

 - Click the button Fill from deployment server settings.
 So doing, the remote server settings are taken from one of the servers which have already been configured, as described in the section Creating an in-Place Server Configuration.